alxhill/alxhill.dev/topics/metal-splats.md

 bitonic_sort_gpu() execution time: 37180 ms
 ```

 The previous O(n^2) GPU sort took around 27 seconds for 1 million values, while this method is taking over 37 seconds despite the fact it's meant to be O(n log^2 n).
-It's also weird just how long it's spending encoding the commands, so I suspect there's a bug where I'm encoding way too many commands but because it's idempotent it's not impacting the results.
+It's also weird just how long it's spending encoding the commands, so I suspect there's a bug where I'm encoding way too many but because it's idempotent it's not impacting the results.

 ## 2023-11-15